1. Understand Keragon’s Core Concepts

 Workflow

-A workflow is a series of steps between two or more apps that automates a specific task.
-It always starts with a trigger and includes one or more actions.
+A workflow is a series of automated steps between two or more apps that complete a specific task.

-When your workflow is published, it executes these actions each time the specified trigger event occurs.
+When your workflow is published, it runs automatically each time the trigger event occurs.

-• Log patient data from forms to EHR (Electronic Health Records)
+• Log patient data from forms into an EHR (Electronic Health Records)

-• Track patient data in CRM after filling in a form
+• Track patient data in a CRM after a form submission

 • Automatically notify patients of upcoming appointments